un4rch/openpilot_AdvExamples/docs/methodology.md

 There are two main categories of adversarial attacks:
 1. **Whitebox Attacks**: The attacker has full knowledge of the model architecture, parameters, and gradients.
-2. **Blackbox Attacks**: The attacker has no direct access to the model’s internals and must rely solely on input-output observations.
+2. **Blackbox Attacks**: The attacker has no direct access to the model’s internals and must rely only on input-output observations.

 ## Whitebox Attacks